hayhay33/950/syllabus.md

 ## Canvas & Course Resources

 We will use Canvas as our main online portal for this course.
 Canvas is the Learning Management System (LMS) of choice for U-M. Canvas should be your starting point – all other resources are linked from there, and Canvas will remind you about assignments and due dates.
-Make sure you are set up to receive course announcements on Canvas, since we will post critical information there.
 Also, monitor your “to do” list on Canvas for reminders about all assignments except some minor in-class activities.
 Many of your homework assignments will be on Canvas also.
 Yeah, Canvas.
 Pay attention there!

 ## Working with Teams